WordPress/test-handbook/triage.md

 5. If you do not have rights to add labels, continue to the [Testing Bugs](https://make.wordpress.org/test/handbook/triage/#testing-bugs) section.
 If you do have rights to add labels, continue to the [Triage for Admins](https://make.wordpress.org/test/handbook/triage/#triage-for-admins) section.

 ## Triage for Admins
-In the case of GitHub, such as the gutenberg repo, not everyone has write permissions to add labels or update titles.
-If you do have write permissions, you have the option to do a bit more in depth triage.
+In the case of GitHub, such as the Gutenberg repo, not everyone has write permissions to add labels or update titles.
+If you do have write permissions, you have the option to do a bit more in-depth triage.

 1. Start with the newest incoming issues or unlabeled issues.
 2. Label each issue with a focus area and type.
-3. Update the title if it can be made more clear while still keeping it as short as possible.
+3. Update the title if it can be made clearer while still keeping it as short as possible.
 4. If the issue is a duplicate or can be consolidated, close it with a note and add the `[Status] Duplicate` label.
 5. If more information is needed, add the `[Status] Needs More Info`  label and ask troubleshooting questions.
 6. Add workflow labels if needed, such as `Needs Testing`, `Needs Design Feedback`, or `Needs Decision`.